-Fruitful directions in which to extend our results include multi-agent settings with heterogeneous beliefs (partially addressed in Appendix G of the previous version, Frick, Iijima, and Ishii, 2020b) and Markov decision problems (which we explore in ongoing work).
-Another interesting direction is to analyze when a mixed belief μ is stable: This can be seen as an extreme form of slow learning, where belief-updating ceases completely before agents have become confident in any given state.
-We expect that stability conditions for this case might be obtained by again requiring a suitable transformation of the posterior ratio process to be a nonnegative supermartingale near μ .
+Fruitful directions in which to extend our results include multi-agent settings with heterogeneous beliefs (partially addressed in Appendix G of the previous version, Frick, Iijima, and Ishii, 2020b) and Markov decision problems.
+Another important direction that we leave open is to analyze when a mixed belief (or region of mixed beliefs) $\mu^$ is stable: This can be seen as an extreme form of slow learning, where belief-updating ceases completely before agents have become confident in any given state, and arises in some important economic applications (see Section 2.2).
+We expect that stability conditions for this case might be obtained by again requiring a suitable transformation of the posterior ratio process to be a nonnegative supermartingale near $\mu^$ .